 We know these tax rules, perhaps better than anyone else, because we counsel so many people throughout this process.
 Let us help you – from your initial questions when you first consider this action, through the tax planning before you relinquish citizenship, and filing the tax returns afterwards.

-Hey there fellow expatriation aficionados.
-Phil here with the every-other-Tuesday Expatriation Only newsletter.
-You can unsubscribe by clicking the “unsubscribe” link at the bottom of this email.
-Simple Facts Meet Dumb Systems This week is…continue reading
+Hi again, and thanks for reading.
+It’s Phil with the every-other-week Expatriation Only email newsletter.
+You can unsubscribe by clicking the link at the bottom of this email.
+Closure After Expatriation This week is an…continue reading